joaoalcdev/covid-data-tracker/README.md

 - [x] Dayjs
 - [x] Readline Sync

-## 🔨 Project Architecture Proposal
+## 🔨 Architecture and Infrastructure for the Project

-...
+- Architecture:
+  I would choose serverless as a viable option for this job.
+I would use a 'Function as a Service' (FaaS) like AWS Lambda.
+Serverless is a software and application design approach that allows developers to create and run services without having to manage and "configure" the work environment, as serverless as a cloud provider can predict and configure servers for future execution of their applications. , database and cloud storage systems as a function of scale.

+- Infrastructure:

 ## 🔖 Layout

-You can view the project layout through this [link](https://www.google.com).
+You can view the project layout through this [link](https://www.figma.com/file/JSBTu7MnPcRxoIdOE6Xp9u/D3-%7C-Code-Challange?node-id=0%3A1).
 It is necessary to have an account [Figma](http://figma.com/) to access.

 ## 💻 Challenge Proposal